From the riverbank in Mildura, to the streets of Melbourne, to the world’s most prestigious art galleries: this is the story of Trevor ‘Turbo’ Brown.

 I am at the NGV, in Fed Square, the first time I see one of Turbo's paintings.

-It is a very bright picture of some sort of animal, quite orange, very big.
-The corridor between me and it has been darkened for dramatic effect, and this heightens the liveliness.
+It is a very bright picture, the corridor between me and it has been darkened for effect.
+This makes it stand out dramatically.

-I walk down to it.
-Feel drawn to it.
-It is completely mesmerising.
+I walk down to it; I feel drawn to it; it is completely mesmerising.

-The painting is of a dog, staring back at you, with its fangs drawn.
-It has been depicted simply, with a few broad paintbrush strokes, and slabs of bright colour.
+The painting is of a dingo, staring back at me, fangs drawn.
+It has been depicted simply, with a few broad brush strokes, and slabs of bright colour.

-But I can feel an enormous pull of something behind this.
-Clearly the artist felt passionately about the subject, and I can feel it too.
+But I can feel the enormous weight of something behind this; clearly the artist felt passionately about the subject.

-The picture is called ‘I am the Dingo Spirit’, by Trevor ‘Turbo’ Brown.
+The painting is, ‘I am the Dingo Spirit’, by Trevor ‘Turbo’ Brown.
+Thereafter, whenever I am at the NGV in Fed Square, I will seek it out.